ciren/cilib/docs/src/main/tut/docs/design/entity.md

 val particle = Position.createPosition(interval).map(p => Entity(Mem(p, p.zeroed), p))
 ```

-Take note of the value held by the state paremeter
+Take note of the value held by the state parameter
 in the resulting entity instances above.
 We would need to run the `RVar` computation to get the individual and particle
 values, or we can simply `map` the function `foo` into the `RVar`, changing